sovaa/sovaa.github.io/_posts/2015-5-12-production-ready-spam-classifier-from-scratch.md

 hadoop.upload(hdfs_path, local_path)
 ```

-Above, `config` a dictionary of configuration values read from Zookeeper, the distributed configuration system, since all workers need acess to the config values it makes sense to get them from somewhere else so we don't happen to have conflicting configurations spread out across the cluster.
+Above, `config` is a dictionary of configuration values read from Zookeeper, the distributed configuration system, since all workers need acess to the config values it makes sense to get them from somewhere else so we don't happen to have conflicting configurations spread out across the cluster.
 One way of getting these configuration values from Zookeeper is the following (env is a dictionary containing environment variables, either loaded from the yaml file or from variables set on the command line):

 ```python
 def load_config(env):